georgetoloraia/publics_downloader/README.md

-# publics_downloader
-This repo... for get all possible publics from node "self.test"
+# I useing for transfer code in another PC.